carson0321/cowsay/README.md

 ![result2](./img/result2.png)

+## Summary

+* `pull-lp-source cowsay focal` or `apt source cowsay`
+* Edit `debian/install` and `debian/postinst`
+* `dpkg-source --commit` and `dch -i`
+* `debuild -us -uc -S` and `debsign -k MY_GPG_KEY *_source.changes`
+* `dput ppa:<USER_ID>/<PPA_REPO> *_source.changes`

 ## Guide

 First, we must install some necessary packages by typing `sudo apt install devscripts build-essentials fakeroot gnupg gpg dput dh-make lintian git make`.
 It provides lots of useful tools for building and packing software libraries.
 This task is based on Debian packages concepts, so we have to pick one existing Debian package to test it.
-We can find it to download from [Ubuntu archive](https://packaging.ubuntu.com/), [Debian archive](https://www.debian.org/distrib/packages), or [GNU FTP website](https://ftp.gnu.org/) and so on.
+We can find it to download from [Ubuntu archive](https://packaging.ubuntu.com/), [Debian archive](https://www.debian.org/distrib/packages), or [GNU FTP](https://ftp.gnu.org/) and so on.

 I choose [cowsay](https://packages.ubuntu.com/focal/cowsay) package to do this experiment.
-To start with, we use `apt source` command if we want to get its source code.
+To start with, we use the `apt source` command if we want to get its source code.
 [APT](https://en.wikipedia.org/wiki/APT_(software)) is a free-software user interface that works with core libraries to handle the installation and removal of software on Debian, and Debian-based Linux distribution.
 It's noteworthy that we have to add their source URL into `/etc/apt/sources.list` or `/etc/apt/sources.list.d/`, but otherwise it's possible to be not found.

 The result is as shown below.